 The cleanup was organised by officers from Phuket’s Sirinath National Park, park chief Natthawat Nuisriram explained to The Phuket News.

-The cleanup began at 10am, with five park officers taking part and two local residents lending a hand, he explained.
+The cleanup began at 10am, with five park officers taking part, eight national park divers along with expats and other local residents lending a hand, he explained.
+In total about 50 people joined the cleanup, which continued until about midday, he added.

-“They collected about 40kg of garbage, mainly marine debris such as plastic and glass, pieces of foam, plastic water bottles and pieces of discarded fishing nets.
+“They collected all different kinds of garbage, mainly marine debris such as plastic and glass, pieces of foam, plastic water bottles and pieces of discarded fishing nets,” he said.

-“About 80% of the garbage collected had been washed ashore from the sea, pushed onto the beach by the wind and waves,” Chief Natthawat explained.
+“About 80% of the garbage collected had been washed ashore from the sea, pushed onto the beach by the wind and waves.